SathvigaaBharathi/Decentralised-Voting-system/README.md

 Deploy the smart contract for voting on the Ethereum blockchain (you can use a simple contract written in Solidity for this).

-Start the Flask app by running:
+Start the Flask app by running

-Open the browser and navigate to http://127.0.0.1:5000/ to access the voting page.